MD Program

 The curriculum integrates core systems sciences such as health policy, high-value care and population and public health with two threads related to evidence-based medicine; it also includes teamwork and leadership training throughout each of the seven modules.

-The patient experience program provides value-added clinical systems learning roles that allow students to learn about healthcare delivery while also providing an opportunity for students to assist in guiding patients through the complicated process of getting the care they need.
+The Patient Experience Program provides value-added clinical systems learning roles that allow students to learn about healthcare delivery while also providing an opportunity for students to assist in guiding patients through the complicated process of getting the care they need.

 Emphasis on Humanities